utensil/lean4_jupyter/README.md

 Output:

-- In `jupyter notebook` and alike: echos the input annotated in [alectryon](https://github.com/cpitclaudel/alectryon?tab=readme-ov-file#as-a-library) style, at the corresponding line (not columns yet), with messages, proof states etc.
+- In `jupyter notebook` and alike:
+    - echos the input annotated in [alectryon](https://github.com/cpitclaudel/alectryon?tab=readme-ov-file#as-a-library) style, at the corresponding line (not columns yet), with messages, proof states etc.
+    - highlights Lean 4 syntax in code cells via a companion JuptyerLab extension `jupyterlab-lean4-codemirror-extension`
 - In `jupyter console` and alike: echos the input annotated in [codespan](https://github.com/brendanzab/codespan) style, at the corresponding `line:column`, with messages, proof states etc.
 - Raw `repl` input/output in JSON format can be inspected by click-to-expand in the WebUI.